-"AUTO-HINGE", for quiet and smooth door closing our dry cell drive equipment was useful when electricity was not available.
-Our aspirator was also required by many hospitals that were looking after Covid patients.
-I was glad to see it was helpful for healthcare workers and patients."
+"AUTO-HINGE", for quiet and smooth door closing

 "At Nitto Kohki," Mr. Ogata says, "we have a corporate motto: 'development provides corporate insurance'.
 That 'development' encompasses four important meanings.
 Firstly, the development of products that contribute to society.
 Secondly, the development of the sales market.
 Thirdly, the development of human resources.
 And fourthly, the development of a system for organization management."

 It is the last of these that appears to be presently the most significant.
 "From now on," Mr. Ogata continues, "I think it is going to be important for engineers to engage more in process management."
 That is, ensuring company products meet standards of safety, security and quality through machine maintenance and an increased focus on research and development.

 Looking to the future, Mr. Ogata is keen to build the company's reputation overseas.
 On the one hand, there are global needs for labor-saving where Nitto Kohki can contribute with its 'delvo'

 "Nitto Kohki has placed importance on energy and labor saving, and also on producing good products."

 Akinobu Ogata, President, Nitto Kohki Co., Ltd.

 electric screwdrivers.
 To this end, the company has recently entered into a collaboration with a major robot supplier to attach 'delvo' to robotic arms.
-On the other hand, there is Europe and the U.S. Nitto Kohki is not a name most Western firms currently recognize -

-"delvo" electric screwdriver a by-product, no doubt, of the company's much valued discretion - but Mr. Ogata is confident that will soon change.
+On the other hand, there is Europe and the U.S. Nitto Kohki is not a name most Western firms currently recognize - a by-product, no doubt, of the company's much valued discretion - but Mr. Ogata is confident that will soon change.
 More generally, he is open to overseas collaboration: "If any overseas firms have an interest in our technology and want to have a discussion with us, we are always willing to engage."

+"delvo" electric screwdriver

 Whatever happens, it is unlikely that Nitto Kohki's company values will change.
 The key is people to contribute to society.
 Employees should feel happy about the work they do.
 If, in turn, society values the work that Nitto Kohki does, the company will continue to develop.
 That relationship, of course, is symbiotic.
 Working for the good of society drives excellence; selfless excellence paves the way for success.

-Yuken: Diversifying for society's needs The hydraulics company is shifting its business model to respond to globalization, digitalization and sustainability trends.
+Yuken: Diversifying for society's needs

+The hydraulics company is shifting its business model to respond to globalization, digitalization and sustainability trends.